Pickering Collection | National Library of Australia (NLA)

 Pickering Collection

-About 440 books published by William Pickering between 1820 and 1854 including reprints of classics and seventeenth-century Anglican religious works, plus contemporary writers of his time.
+The Pickering Collection about 440 books published by William Pickering between 1820 and 1854 including reprints of classics and 17th century Anglican religious works, plus contemporary writers of his time.

 Key items in the collection